-The training contributed to gaining new knowledge, skills and competences on how to approach to marginalized young people and how to work with them.
-To meet this, among other methods, the materials and methods which are included in the new interdiac Handbook and on the accompanying DVD, which is a part of the Handbook, were used for this purpose and further developed.
+The training contributed to gaining new knowledge, skills and competences on how to approach to marginalised young people and how to work with them.
+To meet this, among other methods, the materials and methods that are included in the new interdiac Handbook and on the accompanying DVD, which is a part of the Handbook, were used for this purpose and further developed.

-Further, it developed a resource bank of trained trainers who can promote youth and community development in local environments and regions, as well as the building of partnership and networking.
+Further, the project created a resource bank of trained trainers who can promote youth and community development in local environments and regions, as well as the building of partnership and networking.
 The programme supported process based learning focused on active listening, reflection and a collaborative approach.

 This training was organised by interdiac with cooperation with the local partner, and Honorary Council member organisation, Armenia Inter-Church Charitable Round Table.

-The project concept referred to and built on the outcomes of the learning process initiated and undertaken with the partner organizations through the Mobile Workshops with & for Youth in Tbilisi and Novi Sad and the follow up training in Armenia.
-In particular, the project intended to drawn out the strategies and develop a process for the ethical use of the interdiac Handbook ´Make change yourself´ (the output of the project of Mobile Workshops) and to create a support & exchange network for the multiplicators.
+The seminars built on the outcomes of the learning process initiated and undertaken with the partner organisations through the Mobile Workshops in Tbilisi and Novi Sad and the follow up training in Armenia.
+In particular, the project drew out the strategies and developed a process for the ethical use of the interdiac Handbook ´Make Change Yourselves´ (the output of the project of Mobile Workshops) and to create a support & exchange network for the multiplicators.

-The seminar was organized by interdiac with cooperation with the partner organization Moldovan Christian Aid and the partner organization Estonia Evangelical Lutheran church, Department of Diaconia and Social Action.
+The seminar was organized by interdiac with cooperation with the partner organisation Moldovan Christian Aid and the partner organization Estonia Evangelical Lutheran Church, Department of Diaconia and Social Action.

 Evaluation Seminar in Dnepropetrovsk

-The interdiac Handbook ´Make change yourselves, - a handbook for the empowerment of young people in their everyday life’ has been elaborated.
-The handbook, available from interdiac, is the result of learning programme, which aimed both to provide an innovative learning and networking opportunities and also to create a handbook based on the experience of the Learners.
+The interdiac Handbook ´Make Change Yourselves, - a handbook for the empowerment of young people in their everyday life’ which is available from interdiac, is the result of learning programme, which aimed both to provide an innovative learning and networking opportunities and also to create a handbook based on the experience of the learners.

-The Evaluation seminar reviewed the working and learning processes of all the interdiac ´Mobile Events´ throughout the years 2010 & 2011 and examined the impacts of these processes on both the participants & organisations and local communities.
-A diverse group of stakeholders from particular local and national contexts were identified to participate in the Evaluation seminar which examined the impacts of networking & training activities to define and develop evaluation methods for the future.
+The Evaluation seminar reviewed the working, learning and networking processes of all the interdiac ´Mobile Events´ throughout the years 2010 & 2011 and examined the impacts of these processes on both the participants & organisations and local communities.
+A diverse group of stakeholders from particular local and national contexts were identified to participate in the evaluation seminar which also defined and developed evaluation methods for the future.